 - You may substitute citric acid with either the same volume of cream of tartar, or quadruple the volume of lemon juice.
-1 tbsp of lemon juice roughly equals 1/4 tsp of citric acid.
+1 tablespoon of lemon juice roughly equals ¼ teaspoon of citric acid.
 However, unlike citric acid or cream of tartar, lemon juice will impart some flavor to your Turkish delight.

 - Cinnamon isn't very traditional in lokum, but brings warmth and elevates the flavor of this recipe.
 Feel free to add any other spice you wish like ground ginger, cardamom, clove (goes a long way), or a ready-made pumpkin pie spice mix.

 Instructions for Making the Double-Roasted Turkish Delights with Nuts Recipe